EquiTea-at-JBCA/equitea_logo/README.md

 # equitea_logo
-logo files for EquiTea at JBCA
+Logo files for EquiTea at JBCA.

+To be used by the EquiTea committee at Jodrell Bank Centre for Astrophysics, University of Manchester